-Pastoral/school-based support (universal support/ low level needs)
+(Universal support/ low level needs)

-In all cases the school/college will consider what support could be offered within the setting via pastoral support processes.
+In all cases the school will consider what support could be offered within the setting via pastoral support processes.
 Pastoral support will be kept under constant review to ensure that it is effective.

-Early help support and assessment (emerging needs)
+Early help support and assessment (Emerging needs)

-Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
-The Acorn Federation uses QEGS Early Help.
+Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment

+(EHA) and if needed, co-ordinate a team around the family (TAF).
+The school purchases Early Help support from QEGS in Ashbourne.

-Whenever a child and their family are supported via an early help assessment, the school/college will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.
+Whenever a child and their family are supported via an early help assessment, the school will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.